 The admissions Committee has the final decision on whether a course is recognised as quantitative or not.
-Please provide a description on the content of the courses, especially if it is not clear.
+Please provide a description of the content of the courses, especially if it is not clear.

 You can indicate credit-bearing courses from all study programmes in the

-self-assignment forms that you have taken, including from Master’s
+self-assesment forms that you have taken, including those from Master’s

 programmes.